Eikix/articles/blog-posts/my-first-sync-article/my-first-sync-article.md

 ## TL;DR

-Combining [Serverless Framework](https://www.serverless.com/framework) and the [AWS Cloud Development Kit](https://github.com/aws/aws-cdk) forms one of the best stacks to reliably and quickly robust cloud-native applications.
+Combining [Serverless Framework](https://www.serverless.com/framework) and the [AWS Cloud Development Kit](https://github.com/aws/aws-cdk) forms one of the best stacks to reliably and quickly build robust cloud-native applications.

 To achieve that, I recommend using the [@swarmion/serverless-cdk-plugin](https://www.npmjs.com/package/@swarmion/serverless-cdk-plugin) plugin to seamlessly integrate your AWS CDK resources in Serverless Framework.